 Free Accomodations lists, sales of Guide Books and any other equiries about The Monarch's Way.

 Anyone can join the walk which will start at 1.00 P.M from Palace Pier Brighton GR 313038 and finish at the East Breakwater, Shoreham Harbour GR 237046.
-Walkers can also if they wish join a group of Monarch's Way Association members walking from the East Breakwater to meet the main group carrying Trevor's Boots.
+Walkers can also if they wish join a group of Monarch's Way Association members walking from the area around the Carat Cafe near to the East Breakwater to meet the main group carrying Trevor's Boots.

 More details to follow.

 As a token of their respect for Trevor, the Minders of the Monarch's Way Association have nearly completed carrying Trevor's Boots for one last time along the full length of the Monarch's Way.
 Trevor Antill the creator of the Monarch's Way and founder of the Monarch's Way Association, died unexpectedly on Sunday, 29th August 2010.
 Trevor is a huge loss not only to his family but also to the walking fraternity.

 As would have been his wish, the work on the Monarch's Way continues through the team of Minders and Association members.
 The ultimate aim is to see the Monarch's Way designated as a National Trail.
 Caring for the route and promoting it will be a fit testimonial to Trevor.

 The escape of Charles II after the Battle of Worcester in 1651.

 For six exciting weeks, and hotly pursued by the Parliamentary forces under Oliver Cromwell, he travelled first north towards Wales, then south through the Cotswolds and the Mendips to the South Coast, and finally along the South Downs to Shoreham where he made his escape to France.

 Loyally supported by his followers, many at great risk to their own lives, he was given shelter in places both great and humble, many of which still exist today.